mraniki/tt/README.md

  - Place order for CEX and DEX and query balance
  - Push your order signal manually or from system like [trading view webhook alert](https://www.tradingview.com/pine-script-docs/en/v5/concepts/Alerts.html#using-all-alert-calls).
 Verified with Binance, Binance Testnet, ~~FTX😠~~, Kraken, Huobi, BSC & pancakeswap, polygon and quickswap).
 If SL / TP or QTY are missing values are defaulted
  - Support DXSP library (automatic token approval, uniswap v2 and 1inch API protocol, % of stablecoin balance when placing order, coingecko API, contract search)
- - Support findmyorder library to retrieve standard parsed order format
+ - Support FindMyOrder library to retrieve standard parsed order format and allow any custom order identifiers.

  ### Other Features
  - Support bot in private channel and multiple channel per environment